Current needs at Princeton HealthCare System include funding for the following at University Medical Center of Princeton at Plainsboro:

 - Support for immunizations, wellness visits and parent health education classes, to improve the health of our pediatric patients (30% of the Clinic's patient volume).

 - Enhancement of PHCS's Diabetes Care and Patient Management Program.
 PHCS has experienced a dramatic increase in the number of patients with diabetes.
-In 2013 we had over 850 patient visits.
 Additional support would provide diabetes education, counseling, and follow-up to help these patients learn to self-manage their disease and lead healthier lives.

 - Subsidies for bus and taxi fares for patients who reside in surrounding communities who lack adequate funds for transportation to scheduled clinic visits, thereby increasing the chance of costly ED visits or even hospital admissions.